 So what is the best way to cook beef tenderloin?

 Well, cooking beef tenderloin is not as intimidating as it might seem.
 You can grill it, sear it or even bake it in the oven.
 Below we explore some of the best ways to cook beef tenderloin.

 Grilling is one of the easiest ways to cook your beef tenderloin.
 Moreover, it does not require any special equipment or skills other than a normal charcoal or gas grill.
 Besides, cooking on the grill will leave your beef tenderloin just as tender as the roasted type, and it will give it a more delicious, smoky flavor.

 What is even more appetizing is that you can season your meat using traditional herbs or dip it in marinade (just before cooking) to achieve a more flavorful outcome.
-Some people flatten the steak and add breadcrumbs before grilling, giving it a tasty, crispy texture.
+Some people prefer a direct method to tenderize the meat by flattening the steak and add breadcrumbs before grilling, giving it a tasty, crispy texture.

 Whatever your preferences, you’ll never go wrong if you decide to grill your beef tenderloin as long as you follow these instructions.

 1. Let the beef stand at room temperature for up to 30 minutes (depending on the size of the meat)

 2. Set up your grill for indirect cooking by creating two zones.
 Heat up the direct cooking zone to 400° Fahrenheit and leave the indirect zone to remain cool and flameless

 3. Rub your beef tenderloin with extra-virgin olive oil